top of page

 Why Anxiety Feels So Overwhelming (And How to Work With It)

-Quick Answer Anxiety feels overwhelming because the body’s "threat-detection" system becomes overactive , reacting to perceived or anticipated danger rather than actual, immediate threats.
+Quick Answer Anxiety feels overwhelming because the body’s "threat-detection" system becomes overactive, reacting to perceived or anticipated danger rather than actual, immediate threats.
 This can create a cycle where thoughts and physical sensations reinforce each other, making anxiety feel difficult to control.
 Many people experience anxiety as something intense, confusing, and difficult to control.
-It can feel like it comes out of nowhere, quickly taking over your thought
+It can feel like it comes out of nowhere, quickly taking over your thoughts

 Alan Byrne